AmruthaAmara1/EasyNotes---Note-Taking-Application/README.md

 ## 🚀 Overview

 EasyNotes is a lightweight and user-friendly Windows Forms application built with C#.
-It provides a simple way to create, edit, save, and delete notes efficiently.
+It provides a simple way to create, edit, save and delete notes efficiently.
 The application stores notes in memory using a `DataTable`, allowing users to manage their notes within a single session.

 ## ✨ Features